dstiliadis/sched-bench/README.md

 at the same time, then CPU utilization will be low even though application performance can be significantly impacted.

+3. Explicitly control paralellism of applications so that any limits in Kubernetes match an expected behavior.
+In this case an applicaiton is tested with specific parallelism limits (as an example by limiting COMAXPROCS in Go) and in this case the Kubernetes deployment will match the limits of the application.
+In this case, performance is predictable, but the statistical multiplexing gains are also limited, and therefore overall CPU utilization will be limited as well.

 Essentially we are seing the same performance tradeoffs that the networking world has been studying for years and are now becoming even more critical with Variable Bit Rate video traffic.
 Hard limits mean low CPU utilization